DIY: How to Install a Truck Bed Liner

 Step 1: Rinse and Dry the Flatbed

 Spray the flatbed with a hose and dry it with a microfiber towel before installing the truck bed liner.
-If it's very dirty, consider thoroughly washing your vehicle before starting your project.
+If it's especially dirty, consider a more thorough cleaning session.

 Step 2: Place the Liner into the Bed

-A one-piece truck bed liner should be able to securely snap into place.
-The bottom should fall into place with the grooves on the flatbed while the side and front panels might require special hardware.
-While some kits come with fasteners, you might need to screw the liner onto the front and side panels.
+A compatible one-piece truck bed liner should be able to securely snap into place.
+The bottom should line up with the grooves on the flatbed while the side and front panels might require special hardware.
+While some kits include fasteners, you might need to screw the liner onto the front and side panels.

 Step 3: Drill Holes Accordingly

 If your bed liner requires screws, check your installation kit for instructions on where to drill holes.
-Be sure to wear safety goggles to protect your eyes from flying debris, and use the drill and proper bit to create holes for your screws.
+Be sure to wear safety goggles to protect your eyes from flying debris while you use the drill and proper bit to create holes for your screws.
 If the truck and bed liner already have factory-installed holes, you can skip this step.

 Step 4: Fasten the Screws